 If you’re going to survive winter, you might as well learn to enjoy it!
 Hibernating all winter indoors will only make the winter drag out endlessly.
 Besides your body needs the fresh air, sunshine and exercise.
 There are lots of family fun winter activities that can be enjoyed outdoors.
 So what are you going to do to start enjoying the snow?
-There are certainly plenty of wonderful winter sports kids will love to enjoy with their family.
+There are certainly plenty of wonderful winter sports for kids to enjoy with their family.
 Here are a few ideas for winter sports you may want to try with your kids.

 Winter Sports Kids Will Love For Some Quality Family Bonding